kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Offline.md

 {% endplantuml %}

+##### Local Content Id
+The provided `entryConfig` object must include an additional field that is not required when streaming: `localContentId`.
+This is a unique string that is used to map registration information to playback.
+The same unique string must be provided in both registration and playback.

 #### Check Status
 This allows the application to verify that a downloaded asset is still playable.
 This applies mostly to DRM-protected assets.